sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-We want to understand system level mechanisms in movement disorders.
+We seek to understand system-level mechanism in movement disorders.
 Using advanced behavioural quantification and neurophysiology we draw on our expertise in motor control and computational neuroscience.

-As a multi-disciplinary group our work directly informs neuromodulation methods and neurorehabilitation.
+As a multi-disciplinary group our work directly informs modes of neuromodulation such as deep brain stimulation and informs neurorehabilitation.